Moya/Moya/docs/Plugins.md

 Plugins
 =======

-Moya plugins are used modify requests and responses or perform side-effects.
-A plugin is called when:
+Moya plugins are used to modify requests and responses or perform side-effects.
-- a request is being prepared.
+A plugin is called:
+- (`prepareRequest`) after Moya has resolved the `TargetType` to a `URLRequest`.
+  This is an opportunity to modify the request before it is sent (e.g. add headers).
-- a request is about to be sent.
+- (`willSendRequest`) before a request is about to be sent.
+This is an opportunity to inspect the request and perform any side-effects (e.g. logging).
-- a response has been received.
+- (`didReceiveResponse`) after a response has been received.
+This is an opportunity to inspect the response and perform side-effects.
-- a response is being processed.
+- (`processResponse`) before `completion` is called with the `Result`.
+This is an opportunity to make any modifications to the `Result` of the `request`.

 ## Built in plugins
 Moya ships with some default plugins which can be used for common functions: authentication, network activity indicator management and logging.